t2ne/sad-cli/README.md

 builds, use the selector on https://pytorch.org to adjust the command.

-You can also use the helper script to install requirements and download all SadTalker checkpoints and GFPGAN weights in one go:
+You can also use the helper script to install requirements and download all SadTalker checkpoints, GFPGAN weights, and Piper voice models in one go:

 ```bash
 python setup.py